One Step to Efficient Synthetic Data: Acknowledgments

-This work was supported in part by NSF grants SES-1853209 awarded to The Pennsylvania State University.
-The authors are very grateful to Roberto Molinari, Matthew Reimherr, and Aleksandra Slavkovi\'c for several helpful discussions, as well as feedback on early drafts.
+{ The first author was supported in part by NSF grants SES-1853209 and SES-2150615.} The authors are very grateful to Roberto Molinari, Matthew Reimherr, and Aleksandra Slavkovi\'c for several helpful discussions, as well as feedback on early drafts.